6Bolt/Hook-Of-The-Reaper/README.md

 ## Compile the Code

-Everything is in Qt, so you only need Qt and the MSVC 2022 tools.
+Almost everything is in Qt, so you need Qt and the MSVC 2022 tools.
+Then you need the libusb/hidapi library.
+This is for USB HID communication.
 Below is what I used in Qt to compile the program.

 - Qt 6.8.1 with a CMake File with MSVC 2022
 * My CMake Version: 3.29.3
+- libusb's hidapi library on GitHub - https://github.com/libusb/hidapi

 # FAQ